-Many dog owners rarely wash their dog’s leash and collar.
-“If you have not been doing this, start to hand wash these items once a week,” said Trott.
+Many dog owners rarely wash their dog's leash and collar.
+“If you have not been doing this, start to hand wash these items once a week,” says Trott.

 It’s not a good idea to take your dog to the dog park right now.
-“The gates, poop bag dispensers, etc. are heavily touched and probably contaminated surfaces,” said Trott.
+“The gates, poop bag dispensers, etc. are heavily touched and probably contaminated surfaces,” says Trott.

 Also, dogs typically go around greeting every person at the dog park, maybe even trying to lick their face and hands - then coming back to their owner and doing the same.
 Germs can be transmitted this way, and it should be avoided.